 Once you start playing around with filtering options across a page of pre-made reports, you’ll see for yourself how useful this can be.

-I’m trying to integrate Google Data Studio into my own reporting as much as possible and have already found it to be beneficial in helping others understand what could be considered otherwise complex or hard to explain insights.
+Google Data Studio has now become integral to my analytics reporting and analysis workflow.
+I've found it to be incredibly beneficial. not just in terms of reporting Search data, but across a massive range of sources.
+I've also found Data Studio to be beneficial in helping others understand what could be considered otherwise complex or hard to explain insights.

 There’s so many interesting ways you can slice and dice search console data within Google Data Studio, and it feels like I’m only just scratching the surface myself.
 I suggest you set up own account and get started.
 You can read more about getting started with Google Data Studio here.